 There have been a couple of blog posts and articles that accuse Google of lying about click-throughs, but the lack of clicks on those photos seems to have taken Google by surprise, too.

 The more counterintuitive result from our ﬁrst study was that subjects did not notice social annotations.
 From our second experiment, we were able to conclude that this unawareness was mainly due to specialized attention patterns that users exhibit while processing search pages.

 Users deconstruct the search results: they pay attention to titles and URLs and then turn toward snippets and annotations for further evidence of a good result to click on Moreover, the reading of snippets and annotations appears to follow a traditional top-to-bottom reading order, and friend pictures that are too small simply blend into snippets and become part of them.

-These focused attention behaviors seem to derive from the task-oriented mindset of users during search, and might be explained by the effect of inattention blindness.
-All of this make existing social annotations slip by, unnoticed.
+These focused attention behaviors seem to derive from the task-oriented mindset of users during the search and might be explained by the effect of inattention blindness.
+All of this makes existing social annotations slip by, unnoticed.